sRolAnds/Billing-System/README.md

 ```
 java -classpath ./out/production/project com/roland/AppRunner 3-1 2-5 5-1 card-1234
 ```
-should generate and print to console a check that contains the name of the product with id = 3 in the amount of 1,<br /> id = 2 in the amount of 5, etc. Card-1234 means, that discount card with id = 1234 was used.<br />
+should generate and write to file a check that contains the name of the product with id = 3 in the amount of 1,<br /> id = 2 in the amount of 5, etc. Card-1234 means, that discount card with id = 1234 was used.<br />
-So, the task is print check to console, that contains a list of items, their quantity, their price and total sum<br />
+So, the task is write check to file, that contains a list of items, their quantity, their price and total sum<br />
 including discount by card(if used).